 First I determined the size for this ornament.
-I used a circle template but one could also use a compass, or household items, to draw circles on paper and then hold them over the stitched item against a bright window.
+I used a circle template but one could also use a compass, or household items, to draw circles on semi transparent paper, like tracing paper or wax paper.
+(If the only option is opaque paper one can hold them over the stitched item against a bright window.)

 I used the circle template to mark two circles on the backing board.
 (I like to use illustration board or thin mat board but I've read that comic book board is a good thickness too.)
 I cut out the two circles.
 I centered one of the circles on my stitched piece and cut the fabric approximately 1/2 inch from the circle.
 I repeated this process for the backing fabric.

 I applied glue stick to the backing boards and pressed them down on my padding.
 (I like to use thermolam, baby fleece or dense quilt batting.)

 When the glue was set I cut the padding around the circles.

 Using a long piece of thread I basted two lines of stitching around the fabric circle, approximately 1/4 inch from the edge.
 On the second circuit I made sure that I matched stitch for stitch.
 (I like to go around twice because the fabric draws up more evenly and it doesn't relax too much as I tie the knot.)

 I centered one of the padded circles padded side down on the wrong side of the fabric.
 I pulled on both ends of the gathering thread until the fabric was pulled tight to the backing board.
 I knotted the threads together and cut them about 1/2 inch from the knot.
 Then I repeated the process with the stitched piece of fabric.
 I placed four pins at the top bottom and sides of the stitched design, all the same number of threads from the edge.
 Then I shifted the stitched piece until it was well centered.